Sagefern/movingpicturestutorial/README.md

 # myrepo
-Repository for testing my Git/GitHub setup
-This is a line from RStudio
+Repository for testing storing QIIME moving pictures tutorial files This is a line from RStudio